Lord Dunmore's War: Battle of Point Pleasant

 On October 10, before Lewis began crossing the Ohio, he and his force were surprised by warriors under Chief Cornstalk.
-The Battle of Point Pleasant raged nearly all day and descended into hand-to-hand combat.
+The Battle of Point Pleasant (at what is today its namesake Point Pleasant, WV on the WV/Ohio border) raged nearly all day and descended into hand-to-hand combat.
 Lewis's army suffered about 215 casualties, of whom 75 were killed, including Lewis's brother, and 140 wounded.
 His forces defeated the Ohio Confederacy warriors, who retreated across the Ohio, having lost about 40 warriors.
 Captain George Mathews of the Virginia militia was credited with a flanking maneuver that initiated Cornstalk's retreat.